 If you could be in the movie of your choice, what movie would you choose, and what character would play you?Any Bond movie with Sean Connery or Daniel Craig.

 What was your favorite subject in school?Geography.
 I used to sit and read the atlas for hours.
 I actually placed in the state geography bee in 8th grade, I nearly made it to Nationals with a chance to meet Alex Trebek who was hosting.
-I guess it's no wonder that I became VP of the Planning and Real Estate department!
+I guess it's no wonder that I specialized in planning and real estate!

 What's the coolest thing you've experienced while working in the industry?I don’t know how “cool” it is but memorable, definitely.
 I met the founder of Jelly Belly while I was working on property acquisition for a customer.
 I’ll never forget going to his factory, seeing all of the pictures of him with Ronald Reagan (fun fact: he was an avid jelly bean lover!), getting a bunch of jelly beans and leaving with the only jelly bean business card I’ve ever seen.
 We never got the deal done but I did enjoy those jelly beans!